-In general, however, those two situations tend to be presented as events that are only generally related; everyone knows that the SAT is fighting for market share with the ACT.
+In general, however, those two situations tend to be presented as events that are only generally related.
+Everyone knows that the SAT is fighting for market share with the ACT.
 Oddly enough, though, no one seems to be suggesting a cause-and-effect relationship — namely, that the SAT was redesigned in part so that it could fight for a share of the state test market.
-Those state-test takers were the reason the ACT had surpassed the ACT; targeting them was thus the fastest and easier way to recapture market share.
+Those state-test takers were the reason the ACT had surpassed the SAT; targeting them was thus the fastest and easier way to recapture market share.

 Perhaps the implication was so obvious that it seemed unnecessary to spell out, but I think there’s more going on here than is immediately apparent.

 In order to compete effectively in the state test market, the SAT had to be reworked into a high-school aligned test.
 Indeed, many of the passages on the Critical Reading section of the old SAT were written at such a high level that administering the test to high school students as a graduation requirement would have been positively unthinkable.